-Our Wills, Trusts and Probate team have over 55 years collective experience in delivering outstanding service to our clients in all aspects of Wills, Lasting Powers of Attorney, Court of Protection work, Estate Planning, Trusts, Probate and Estate Administration matters.
+Our Wills, Trusts and Probate team have over 95 years of collective experience in delivering outstanding service to our clients.
+They specialise in all aspects of Wills, Lasting Powers of Attorney, Court of Protection work, Estate Planning, Trusts, Probate and Estate Administration matters.

-Our experience tells us that no two people’s circumstances and requirements are exactly the same, and therefore our preference is always to sit down with you to assess your particular requirements and then agree our charges with you.
-However, we also acknowledge that it can be helpful for clients to have some understanding of our charges before an initial meeting and therefore we are providing some information below that might be helpful for you, as a guide to our approach.
+Our experience tells us that no two people’s circumstances and requirements are identical, and therefore our preference is always to sit down with you to assess your particular requirements and before agreeing our charges with you.
+However, we also acknowledge that it can be helpful for clients to have some understanding of our charges before an initial meeting and thus we’ll provide some information below that might be helpful for you, as a guide to our approach.

 The cost of administering the estate of the deceased person will always depend upon the individual circumstances of the estate.
 The factors that can affect the cost include: